alexcu2718/fdf/README.md

 (Although if someone really wants to contribute, go nuts!)

 The implemented subset performs exceptionally well, surpassing fd in equivalent feature sets, though fd offers a broader range.
 The project focuses on exploring hardware-specific code optimisation rather than replicating fd's full functionality.
-Ultimately I wanted a really fast regex/glob tool for myself and learning how to program at a low level.
+Ultimately I wanted a really fast regex/glob tool for myself and  to learn how to program at a low level.

 ## Platform Support Status (64 bit only, 32 bit not planned)